-This 34-inch display is jam-packed full of pixels thanks to its 5K, 5,120 x 2,160 resolution and what LG describes as a “Nano-IPS” screen type.
-That means it is able to offer a wider color gamut than almost any monitor we’ve ever come across.
-Its color accuracy is second to none as well, and with HDR enhancement there are few displays that can even approach how good this one looks.
+This 34-inch display is jam-packed full of pixels thanks to its 5K, 5120 x 2160 resolution and what LG describes as a “Nano-IPS” screen type.
+That means it can offer a wider color gamut than almost any monitor we’ve ever come across.
+Its color accuracy is second to none as well, and with HDR enhancement, few displays can even approach how good this one looks.

 Although its contrast ratio is beaten by some of its ultrawide contemporaries, 770:1 in our testing is hardly bad and with a brightness of 409 nits, it gets plenty white and plenty dark as and when needed.
 Games and media of all sorts look fantastic on this display–even if you’re working on it, the crispness and clarity of everything on screen is a sight to behold.
 If you want a head-turning display, this is it.

-Better yet, the LG34WK95U is actually easy to use.
+Better yet, theis very easy to use.
 Its out-of-the-box calibration is excellent, and the menus are simple and intuitive.
-It’s an all-round pleasure to use.
-We do miss any sort of adaptive sync technologies and the 60Hz refresh rate might turn off high-end gamers, but for everyone else, if you can stomach the high-price, it’s well worth it.
+It’s an all-around pleasure to use.
+We do miss any sort of adaptive sync technologies and the 60Hz refresh rate might turn off high-end gamers, but for everyone else, if you can stomach the high price, it’s well worth it.

-Why you should buy this: 32-inches is a lot of screen space but BenQ packs it with solid features and a beautiful panel.
-And it’s pretty affordable.
+Why you should buy this: Thirty-two inches is a lot of screen space, but BenQ packs it with solid features and a beautiful panel.
+For what it offers, it’s pretty affordable.